MohitGoel92/Classification/README.md

 <p align="center"> <img width="1000" height="250" src= "/Pics/KNN6.png"> </p>

 - In the first case when K=20, we observe a straight line.
 This is because a single value will be predicted, which is the mean of all the values.
-This is another case where we have low variance but high bias.
+This is another case where we have low variance but high bias, indicating underfitting.
 - For the second case where K=3, we visually see the KNN behaving like a smoothing function.
-It can be thought of as a rolling average.
-The behaviour can be expected for K when K is greater than 1 and less than the number of samples.
+It can be thought of as a rolling average, where the predicted point will be the average of the closest 3 neighbours.
+This behaviour can be expected for K when K is greater than 1 and less than the total number of samples.
 - For our third case where K=1, the nearest neighbour will act like the predicton for that value.
-This is another case where we have low bias but high variance.
+This is another case where we have low bias but high variance, indicating overfitting.